THEME

 All Works in Pictures for Schools (SEA) shows

-The records of works that appeared in Pictures for Schools exhibitions are incomplete.
-We think Richard actually submitted more paintings than those listed below.
+The records of Richard's works that appeared in Pictures for Schools exhibitions are incomplete.
+He submitted more paintings than those listed below, but we have yet to find the relevant catalogues which could help us confirm which ones they were.

 For more information about "Pictures for Schools" see Natalie Bradbury's continuing documentation about the programme that builds on her PhD thesis about the scheme.